CALL – 0800 246 5668 – Adept UK – Surveyor

 We carry out independent damp surveys and accurate diagnosis for rising damp, condensation, woodworm, wood rot decay, wood boring insect attack, & fungal decay ( wet & dry Rot ).
 We offer chemical free, eco-friendly cost-effective sustainable solutions.
 Therefore, avoiding unnecessary, costly & disruptive chemical treatments offered by many remedial damp proofing & timber treatment companies & contractors.

-Adept UK Damp & Decay-Independent trouble shooting damp surveyors.
+Adept UK Damp & Decay-Independent troubleshooting damp surveyors.
 We undertake damp and timber surveys and inspections for damp mould together with chemical free, cost effective environmentally friendly solutions for controlling condensation rising damp, timber decay & damp mould.

-Our approved damp specialists & timber surveyors are accredited damp-proof specialists & Certificated Surveyors in Remedial Treatments (C.S.R.T ) (C.T.I.S.) qualifications recognised by the Property Care Association (P.C.A) Formally known as the (BWPDA) (British Wood Preserving & Damp Proofing Association)
+Our approved damp specialists & timber surveyors are accredited damp-proof specialists & Certificated Surveyors in Remedial Treatments (C.S.R.T ) (C.T.I.S.) qualifications recognized by the Property Care Association (P.C.A) Formally known as the (BWPDA) (British Wood Preserving & Damp Proofing Association)

 Our Troubleshooting damp survey special is most beneficial for:

-• Homeowners who have had conflicting damp and timber reports from different specialist damp-proofing and timber treatment companies.
+Troubleshooting survey for Homeowners who have had conflicting damp and timber reports from different specialist damp-proofing and timber treatment companies.

 • Clients who maybe think they are just being SOLD A PRODUCT from damp specialists which they do not need and are not addressing the root cause of the damp problem.